Learn how STIR SHAKEN will affect your voice communications so you can maintain compliant calling practices.

 Robocalling and number spoofing have heightened the public’s general reluctance to answer calls from unfamiliar phone numbers.
 In 2020, 80% of Americans said they would not answer a call from an unknown number.
 For businesses that depend on phone calls as a primary method of contact with customers, this is a major issue—and trends predict that it will only get worse.

-To combat this problem, the FCC and the Canadian Radio-Television and Telecommunications Commission (CRTC) required Service Providers to implement STIR/SHAKEN, which stands for Secure Telephony Identity Revisited (STIR) / Secure Handling of Asserted information using toKENs (SHAKEN).
+To stem the increase of spam and scam calls, the FCC and the Canadian Radio-Television and Telecommunications Commission (CRTC) required Service Providers to implement STIR/SHAKEN, which stands for Secure Telephony Identity Revisited (STIR) / Secure Handling of Asserted information using toKENs (SHAKEN).

 The FCC’s TRACED Act of 2019 mandated that U.S. voice service providers implement the FCC STIR/SHAKEN framework by the end of June 2021.
 The CRTC’s Compliance & Enforcement & Telecom Decisions 2018-32, 2019-402-2 and 2021-123 mandated that Canadian voice service providers implement STIR/SHAKEN by the end of November 2021.
 In short, both entities required telecommunications providers to complete certain validations and data collection to help prevent fraudulent activity.

-With these mandates fully in effect, it’s important to understand how they impact VoIP (Voice over Internet Protocol) systems and processes in order to maintain compliant calling practices.
-Now, let’s see how compliant calling works under the FCC STIR/SHAKEN framework.
+With these mandates now fully in effect, it’s important to understand how they impact VoIP (Voice over Internet Protocol) systems and processes in order to maintain compliant calling practices.
+So let’s take a closer look at how to ensure compliant calling under the FCC STIR/SHAKEN framework.

 STIR/SHAKEN dictates a three-level system which uses various criteria to categorize callers' “attestation” for the call.
 The different levels describe the level of trust a provider has in the caller’s right to use that particular number, with attestation levels ranging from 'A' to 'C'.
 Attestation alone does not guarantee that a call won’t be marked as spam and blocked (analytics engines factor into the equation too), but it’s a good starting point.